haskell-webgear/webgear/README.md

 This is the main repository of WebGear project.
 It contains multiple packages:

 - `webgear-core`: The core library.
-- `webgear-server`: Serve WebGear applications using `warp` HTTP server.
+- `webgear-server`: Serve WebGear applications using `wai` and `warp`.
-- `webgear-openapi`: Generate OpenAPI specifications of WebGear applications.
+- `webgear-openapi`: Generate OpenAPI specifications from WebGear specifications.

 Examples of WebGear applications can be found at: